pmb0/express-sharp/README.md

 ### `cropMaxSize`

 The maximum length in pixels (width or height) a cropped Image is allowed to have.
-Note: if this value is too high an attacker
+Note: if this value is too high an attacker could use this to slow down your server.
 Default is `2000`

 ### `cors`